atulquest93/answers_app/README.md

 - MySQL :- Database

 ## To Run Test Case
-- go test -p 1 -v
+- `go test -p 1 -v`
-Test cases will run sequencially as Update / Delete / Read can only be tested once key is present.
+\n Test cases will run sequencially as Update / Delete / Read can only be tested once key is present.

 ## To Run Code
 1. Checkout Code locally